Advantages of Thermal Interface Pads Vs. Thermal Paste

 When developing electrical components, the design and engineering teams should work closely together to determine key design and functionality factors:

-• The amount of electricity that would be generated from the components
+- The amount of electricity that would be generated from the components

-• Identify any gaps early in the design phase to prevent design changes down the road
+- Identify any gaps early in the design phase to prevent design changes down the road

 Doing this could save a lot of time and money when it comes to prototyping and testing.

-Application mistakes with Thermal Interface Materials
+Application mistakes with Thermal Interface Materials – and how to avoid them

-When using Thermal Interface Materials, steer clear of these common application errors.
+When using thermal interface materials, steer clear of these common application errors.

-• If you ever remove a heat sink, the Thermal Pad will need to be replaced to properly conform to the surface.
+- Reusing thermal pads can diminish performance.
+If you ever remove a heat sink, the Thermal Pad will need to be replaced to properly conform to the surface.
 Be sure to remove any debris that may have entered the component as well.